-- 2. Agricultural Uses, as defined within this Ordinance, except fur and pig farms and poultry and/or egg production which require Conditional Use authorization pursuant to Section 10(c)4.
-Such uses shall not fill or convert Wetlands or Floodplains. - 3.
+- 1. Any uses and structures permitted in the C-1 Conservancy Overlay District. - 2.
+Agricultural Uses, as defined within this Ordinance, except fur and pig farms and poultry and/or egg production which require Conditional Use authorization pursuant to Section 10(c)4.
+Such uses shall not fill or convert Wetlands. - 3.
 Agricultural Accessory Uses including existing Single-family Dwellings that existed on January 1, 2014 and shelters for housing animals that comply with Section 2(b)14. of this Ordinance or permitted as an appurtenance to a Farm Residence, except that no structure shall be located in a Floodplain or wetland or upon lands not suited due to soil limitations.

-Any existing structures within floodlands must conform to Section 8 of this Ordinance. - 4.
-Nurseries, greenhouses and hatcheries limiting the retail sales of such product to that which is produced by the farm operator, subject to review and approval of a Site Plan and Plan of Operation by the plan commission and the Zoning Administrator in accordance with Section 3(c)6 of this Ordinance. - 5.
-Road side stands, subject to the provisions of Section 11(d)(2)(E). - 6.
-Signs not to exceed forty (40) feet in area displaying the name of the farm or farm organization. - 7.
-Any variance granted for structures located in the Floodplain shall meet the Floodplain criteria specified in Section 38 of this Ordinance.
+- 4. Nurseries, greenhouses and hatcheries limiting the retail sales of such product to that which is produced by the farm operator, subject to review and approval of a Site Plan and Plan of Operation by the plan commission and the Zoning Administrator in accordance with Section 3(c)6 of this Ordinance. - 5.
+Roadside stands, subject to the provisions of Section 11(d)(2)(E). - 6.
+Signs not to exceed forty (40) feet in area displaying the name of the farm or farm organization.